 (1) Evaluation methodology

-At our March 2024 board meeting, the secretariat explained the purpose and details of the FY 2023 evaluation survey before distributing it to the eight directors and three Audit & Supervisory Board members for their feedback.
+Our board secretariat explained the purpose and details of the evaluation survey before distributing it to the eight directors and three Audit & Supervisory Board members for their feedback.

 (2) Survey format